& Associates

 I am passionate about my work and relationships with the people I work with.
 I endeavour to develop a supportive and safe space, balancing exploration and understanding, with ideas and steps towards change.
 I am hopeful, genuine and compassionate in my approach.

-I am trained in Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT), Eye Movement Desensitisation and Reprocessing (EMDR), Dialectical Behaviour Skills, Video Interaction Guidance and the Incredible Years Parenting Programme.
-I sometimes draw on Cognitive Analytic Therapy (CAT), which can inform my work with people who may be struggling in the way they relate to themselves or others.
+I am trained in CBT, CFT, EMDR, DBT, Video Interaction Guidance and the Incredible Years Parenting Programme.
+I draw on Cognitive Analytic Therapy (CAT), which can inform my work with people who may be struggling in the way they relate to themselves or others.

 Together, we would help make sense of the difficulties and consider what would be most helpful, to enable you to live a more meaningful life, in line with your values.